raenardcruz/aprimo-auth/README.md

 ## Events

 - _onGetToken_ - This event gets triggered every time a new token is fetched using the iframe or popup method
-- _onAuthenticated_ - This event gets triggered after authentication process is completed successfully and user has been logged into Aprimo

 ## Options